-• All positions referenced in the XYZ command must belong to either World Space A or World Space B.

-(313) Incompatible position type pos.
+- All positions referenced in the XYZ command must belong to either World Space A or World Space B. - (313) Incompatible position type pos.

-POS TYPE pos
+[ POINT TYPE pos ]

-Some ACL commands cannot use two different types of positions in one command.
 You have attempted to use a position whose type is incompatible with the command; the error may be, for example:

-- (1) SHIFT of a relative position by XYZ coordinate values. - (2) SHIFTC of a relative position by JOINT coordinate values. - (3) SETPV of a relative position by XYZ coordinate values. - (4) SETPVC of a relative position by JOINT coordinate values. - (5) SHIFTC of a relative position to current position. - (315) Incompatible positions.
+- (1) SHIFT of a relative position by XYZ coordinate values. - (2) SHIFTC of a relative position by JOINT coordinate values. - (3) SETPV of a relative position by XYZ coordinate values. - (4) SETPVC of a relative position by JOINT coordinate values. - (5) SHIFTC of a relative position to current position. - (6) SPLINE on a relative position. - (7) SPLINE on positions of differents type (all positions of SPLINE must be the same type).